vulcandth/X4-Info-Miner/README.md

-  --player              Factor the player's ship location, cargo space and credits into trade ranking --distance            Rank trades by profit per kilometre --avoid-illegal-sectors  Avoid trades through sectors where the ware is illegal -s, --shell           Starts a python shell to interract with the XML data (read-only)
+  --player              Factor the player's ship location, cargo space and credits into trade ranking --distance            Rank trades by profit per kilometre --avoid-illegal-sectors  Avoid trades through sectors where the ware is illegal --avoid-hostile-sectors  Avoid trades through sectors hostile to the player -s, --shell           Starts a python shell to interract with the XML data (read-only)
 ```

+`--avoid-hostile-sectors` skips trades if either station is in a hostile sector
+and searches for routes that do not pass through hostile territory from the
+player's current position to the destination.
+Unowned sectors are considered
+neutral, so travelling through them is always allowed.
+If there is no gate route
+between two stations in different sectors the trade is ignored.  `--avoid-illegal-sectors`
+only avoids illegal sectors on the leg from the seller to the buyer.

 Using `--player` with the trades option ranks deals by profit per kilometre and automatically limits them by your ship's cargo space and available credits.